naheard/standardised_partial_product/article_commands.md

 ./compare_combiners.py -n 10000 -n0 0 -n1 10000 -b 0.6
 ```

+[Note that these figures also includes results from the Monte Carlo approach; this can be achieved by appending the argument ` --mc` to either command, but this is computationally demanding and will take *much* longer to run.]

 Figure 8: To obtain the results in the top right panel, for example, with the five methods used, run the command

 ```bash